JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lab.md

 Unfortunately we have lost the convenience of creating plants and animals by simply calling their species constructor.
 For example, `Sheep` is just an abstract type that we cannot instantiate.
-However, we can manually define a new constructors that will give us this convenience back.
+However, we can manually define a new constructor that will give us this convenience back.
-This is done in exactly the same way as defining a constructor for a concrete type:
+This is done in exactly the same way as defining a constructor for a concrete type (i.e. turning it into a [function-like object](https://docs.julialang.org/en/v1/manual/methods/#Function-like-objects-1):
 ```julia
 Sheep(id,E,ΔE,pr,pf,S=rand(Bool) ?
 Female : Male) = Animal{Sheep,S}(id,E,ΔE,pr,pf)
 ```